It’s expected that the 3D printing market will be worth over $30 billion by 2022. Here’s a look at the 10 biggest 3D printing companies right now.

-1. HP Inc. (NYSE:HPQ)
+1. HP (NYSE:HPQ)

-Market cap: $40.79 billion; current share price: $25.78
+Market cap: US$40.79 billion; current share price: US$25.78

 2. Proto Labs (NYSE:PRLB)

-Market cap: $4.36 billion; current share price: $161.33
+Market cap: US$4.36 billion; current share price: US$161.33

-Founded in 1999, Proto Labs specializes in rapid prototyping using three additive processes: stereolithography, selective laser sintering, and direct metal laser sintering.
-The company has 8 manufacturing locations in 3 continents, with its global headquarters located in Maple Plain, Minnesota.
+Founded in 1999, Proto Labs specializes in rapid prototyping using three additive processes: stereolithography, selective laser sintering and direct metal laser sintering.
+The company has eight manufacturing locations on three continents, with its global headquarters located in Minnesota.
 The company calls itself the fastest digital manufacturer of prototypes the world over.

 3. 3D Systems (NYSE:DDD)

-Market cap: $2.17 billion; current share price: $19.04
+Market cap: US$2.17 billion; current share price: US$19.04

 4. Stratasys (NASDAQ:SSYS)

-Market cap: $1.26 billion; current share price: $23.48
+Market cap: US$1.26 billion; current share price: US$23.48

-5. Materialise NV (NASDAQ:MTLS)
+5. Materialise (NASDAQ:MTLS)

-Market cap: $646.47 million; current share price: $13.66
+Market cap: US$646.47 million; current share price: US$13.66

-6. SLM Solutions Group AG (FRA:AM3D)
+6. SLM Solutions Group (FWB:AM3D)

-Market cap: EU$386.59 million; current share price: EU$21.05
+Market cap: 386.59 million euros; current share price: 21.05 euros

-Based in Germany, SLM Solutions Group AG‘s focus is in the area of industrial design and rapid manufacturing while producing and distributing selective laser melting systems.
-The industries SLM Solutions provides its services to includes the automotive, aviation and aeronautics, tooling, medical and dental, and research and education industries, to name a few.
+Based in Germany, SLM Solutions Group’s focus is on industrial design and rapid manufacturing while producing and distributing selective laser melting systems.
+SLM Solutions provides its services to the automotive, aviation and aeronautics, tooling, medical, dental and research and education industries, to name a few.

 7. Nano Dimension (NASDAQ:NNDM)

-Market cap: $200.92 million; current share price: $2.08
+Market cap: US$200.92 million; current share price: US$2.08

 8. ExOne (NASDAQ:XONE)

-Market cap: $153.76 million; current share price: $9.49
+Market cap: US$153.76 million; current share price: US$9.49

 9. Organovo (NASDAQ:ONVO)

-Market cap: $136.71 million; current share price: $1.20
+Market cap: US$136.71 million; current share price: US$1.20

 10. Voxeljet (NYSE:VJET)

-Market cap: $75.37 million; current share price: $4.05
+Market cap: US$75.37 million; current share price: US$4.05

 Do you invest in 3D printing companies?
-Would you invest in any of these 3d printing companies?
+Would you invest in any of these 3D printing companies?
 Let us know your thoughts below.

 Don’t forget to follow us @INN_Technology for real-time news updates!